Francis Kim recorded 13 saves to lead Navy to victory.

 He earned a bachelor's degree at the University of Split at Zadar, Croatia, in 1981.

-Both Miriam and Mladen are also high-level interpreters and translators with the U.S. Government, including the Department of Defense.
-Their assignments have included interpreting for U.S. and foreign heads of state, Secretaries of State, Secretaries of Defense and Chiefs of Defense.
-Their translating work included non-proliferation and export control treaties.
-In this capacity they accompanied President and Mrs. Bush on their visit to Zagreb, Croatia, following 2008 NATO summit.
-More recently, he has served as an interpretor for Vice President Joe Biden and Secretary of State Hillary Clinton.
+Both Miriam and Mladen are also high-level interpreters and translators with the U.S. Government.
+Their assignments have included interpreting for U.S. and foreign Heads of State, Secretaries of State, Secretaries of Defense and Chiefs of Defense, while their translating work included international treaties.

-Maro is a former Naval Academy Aquatic Club swimmer and water polo player while Blaise is was a standout at Maryland, receiving a pair of All-American honors by the Association of Collegiate Water Polo Coaches becoming the first all-American in the six-year history of Maryland water polo.
-Since graduating, she has helped WPC Mladost, Zagreb, Croatia to win 2010 National Championship and Croatian National Team to compete at the 2010 European Championship and served as an assistant coach on the men's and women's teams at George Washington University.
+Maro is a former Naval Academy Aquatic Club swimmer and water polo player while Blaise was a standout at the University of Maryland, receiving a pair of All-American honors by the Association of Collegiate Water Polo Coaches, becoming the first all-American in the history of the Maryland water polo program.
+Upon graduating, she played professionally overseas for WPC Mladost, Zagreb, Croatia to win the 2010 National Championship and, she played for the Croatian National Team, competing at the 2010 European Championship Games.
+Upon her return to the US, she also served as an assistant coach for the men's and women's teams at George Washington University and currently at Navy.